BackupTheBerlios/hjb-svn/trunk/docs/rst/prerequisites.rst

 requires the vendor's JMS library jars.
 The vendor's documentataion should indicate how to obtain these.

-Once obtained, these vendor jars will need to be deployed in the HJB servlet.
-The HJB distribution includes has an ant task that simplifies this procedure.
+Once obtained, the vendor jars will need to be deployed with the HJB servlet.
+The HJB distribution includes a build file that contains an ant task that simplifies this procedure.

 A Servlet Container